Zacharias Janssen: Biography

 Zacharias Janssen was born in The Hague.
 Local records seem to indicate he was born in 1585 although a date of birth as early as 1580 or as late as 1588 are also given.
-His parents were Hans Martens (who may have had the occupation of a peddler) and Maeyken Meertens, both probably from Antwerp, Belgium.
+His parents were Hans Martens (who may have been a peddler) and Maeyken Meertens, both probably from Antwerp, Belgium.
 He grew up with his sister Sara in Middelburg, at the time the second most important city of the Netherlands.
 He was known as a "street seller" who was constantly in trouble with the local authorities.

 He stated he was born in The Hague on the marriage file of his first marriage, with Catharina de Haene, on October 23, 1610.
 When this file was refound by Cornelis de Waard in 1906, De Waard found the following excerpt: Sacharias Jansen, j.g. uut Den Haag, "Zacharias Jansen, bachelor from The Hague" Before, it was often thought that Janssen was a native of Middelburg.
 In 1612, Zacharias and Catharina had a son they named Johannes Zachariassen.

 In 1615 Zacharias was appointed guardian of two children of Lowys Lowyssen "geseyt Henricxen brilmakers" (called Henry the spectacle maker).
 It is surmised that Zacharias also took possession of Lowys Lowyssen's spectacle-making tools because the first record of Zacharias Janssen being a spectacle maker appears in 1616.
 The family had to move to Arnemuiden in 1618 after Zacharias's counterfeiting activities were exposed.
 There Zacharias was again accused of counterfeiting in 1619, causing him to be on the move again, ending up back in Middelburg in 1621.

 A year after the death of Janssen's first wife in 1624, he married Anna Couget from Antwerp, who was the widow of a Willem Jansen (probably a relative of Janssen).
 He moved to Amsterdam in November 1626 with a profession of a spectacle maker, but was bankrupt by 1628.
 Janssen has been given a death date as late as 1638 although his sister said he was dead in 1632 testimony and his son Johannes declared his parents had died by the time of his marriage in April 1632.